NVIDIA/NeMo/README.rst

 ------------

-NVIDIA NeMo Framework is a generative AI framework built for researchers and pytorch developers working on large language models (LLMs), multimodal models, automatic speech recognition (ASR), and text-to-speech synthesis (TTS).
+NVIDIA NeMo Framework is a generative AI framework built for researchers and pytorch developers working on large language models (LLMs), multimodal models (MM), automatic speech recognition (ASR), and text-to-speech synthesis (TTS).
 The primary objective of NeMo is to provide a scalable framework for researchers and developers from industry and academia to more easily implement and design new generative AI models by being able to leverage existing code and pretrained models.